SmartEVSE/smartevse/README.md

 The EVSE needs to be protected with a circuit breaker and residual-current circuit breaker, usually located near or in the distribution board.

-<h1>Purchase the SmartEVSE</h1>
+# Purchase the SmartEVSE

 You can buy a complete assembled SmartEVSEv2 [here](http://www.stegen.com/en/ev-products/66-smart-evse-controller.html)<br>
 Information on how to compile and setup the controller can be found on the [smartevse.nl](http://www.smartevse.nl) website.

-<b>The assembled SmartEVSE v2 modules come pre-programmed with the latest firmware, and are fully tested!</b>
+**The assembled SmartEVSE v2 modules come pre-programmed with the latest firmware, and are fully tested!**

+# Predefined electric meters

+- Sensorbox
+- PHOENIX CONTACT EEM-350-D-MCB
+- Finder 7E.78.8.400.0212

+# Modbus registers

+## Register 0xC*: Configuration

+0xC0: CONFIG
+0xC1: LOADBL
+0xC2: MIN
+0xC3: CABLE
+0xC4: LOCK
+0xC5: START
+0xC6: STOP
+0xC7: ACCESS
+0xC8: RCMON

+## Register 0xE*: Load balancing configuration (same on all SmartEVSE)

+0xE0: MAX
+0xE1: MODE
+0xE2: MAINS
+0xE3: CAL
+0xE4: MAINSMETER
+0xE5: MAINSMETERADDRESS
+0xE6: MAINSMETERMEASURE
+0xE7: PVMETER
+0xE8: PVMETERADDRESS